BC Energy Step Code Builder Guide overview

 LanguagesEnglish

-Primary audienceBuilders, designers, and building officials working on wood-frame Part 9 and wood-frame Part 3 low- and mid-rise residential buildings
+Primary audienceBuilders, designers, and building officials working on wood-frame Part 9 and wood-frame Part 3 residential buildings

-ExAC relevanceListed on Examitect's ExAC study plan as a supplementary resource for Section 2 (NECB) and Section 3 (Sustainable Design Literacy)
+ExAC relevanceSupplementary for Section 2 (NECB) and Section 3 (Sustainable Design Literacy) on Examitect's ExAC study plan

 Why the Builder Guide matters for the ExAC

-The Builder Guide is a supplementary resource on Examitect's ExAC study plan, not a primary one.
-Two specific categories cite it: the NECB category in Section 2, and Sustainable Design Literacy in Section 3.
-The primary reading for those categories remains the NECB 2020 itself and CHING, but the Builder Guide gives an Intern Architect a concrete picture of how performance-based energy codes actually shape an enclosure, an air barrier, and a mechanical system.
+The Builder Guide is supplementary on Examitect's ExAC study plan, listed for two specific categories: the NECB category in Section 2 and Sustainable Design Literacy in Section 3.
+The primary readings for those categories remain the NECB 2020 and CHING, but the Builder Guide gives you a concrete picture of how performance-based energy codes actually shape an enclosure, an air barrier, and a mechanical system.

-If you're working in BC, the Builder Guide also gives you a local frame for the federal NECB.
-The Step Code is built on the same performance-based logic, and BC was the first province to roll out a stepped energy code, so the guide reads like a working example of where federal energy codes are heading.
+If you work or intern in BC, the Builder Guide also frames federal energy code logic in provincial terms.
+BC was the first province to roll out a stepped energy code, and the guide is a working example of where the national approach is heading.

 The Builder Guide is organized into nine numbered sections plus four appendices.
 Each section addresses a different layer of building a Step Code home, from setting performance targets to detailing the rim joist.